BarkleyUS/blastoff/README.md

 BlastOff works in the terminal.
 We're using Gulp.js to do the majority of our work for us.

 ###What is included:
-- Autoprefixer - Don't worry about prefixing css properies
+- Autoprefixer - Don't worry about prefixing css properties
 - SASS - Compiles and Compresses SASS files
 - Uglify - Compress JS files
 - Sourcemaps - Creates sourcemaps for CSS and JS files